refinedev/refine/documentation/docs/ui-frameworks/antd/components/auth-page.md

 ## Reset Password

-Reset Password Page is a page that allows users to reset their password.
+The reset Password Page is a page that allows users to reset their passwords.
 You can use this page to reset your password.

 ### `loginLink`